reactioncommerce/reaction-docs/public-docs/testing-reaction.md

 - Manual or automated acceptance testing
 - Automated code tests

-The automated code tests category can be further divided into three main types:
+The automated code tests category can be further divided into two main types:

 - Jest unit tests
 - Jest integration tests
-- Mocha integration tests with Meteor dependencies

-The Mocha integration tests are gradually being converted to Jest, either unit or integration tests as appropriate.

 The aim is to have full test coverage with Jest tests.